Newton-School/weather-news-react-boilerPlate/README.md

 - [ ] should able to load show weather info based on user's current location when **App** loads.
 - [ ] should be able to show news info when **App** loads.
 - [ ] After **App** loads completely you should have called ```fetch()``` only 2 times(one for weather-info and one for news-info).
-- [ ] weather info must contain temperature and location(intially user's location, later searched location).
+- [ ] weather info must contain temperature and location(initially user's location, later searched location).
 - [ ] news info must contain title and description of each article.
 - [ ] use **Geolocation.getCurrentPosition()** for user's location.*https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition*
 - [ ] Only one input-box for search query to get weather-info.